16-19 Tuition Fund

 - recording the use of the fund, including reference to individual students who receive support, the needs of those students, the number of hours of tuition delivered and retain the evidence of the tuition provided

-- deliver the extra tuition and spend the allocated funds in the academic year 2020-2021
+- deliver the extra tuition and spend the allocated funds

 - notify the Education Skills Funding Agency (ESFA) of any unspent funding from this fund for it to be reclaimed